girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - You can implement encryption/decryption of data on client side (harder)
  - VPC endpoints available for kinesis to access within VPC
  - Monitor API calls using CloudTrail

+### Use Cases
+ - Routing related records to the same record processor (as in streaming MapReduce).
+For example, counting and aggregation are simpler when all records for a given key are routed to the same record processor.
+ - Ordering of records.
+For example, you want to transfer log data from the application host to the processing/archival host while maintaining the order of log statements.
+ - Ability for multiple applications to consume the same stream concurrently.
+For example, you have one application that updates a real-time dashboard and another that archives data to Amazon Redshift.
+You want both applications to consume data from the same stream concurrently and independently.
+ - Ability to consume records in the same order a few hours later.
+For example, you have a billing application and an audit application that runs a few hours behind the billing application.
+Because Amazon Kinesis Data Streams stores data for up to 365 days, you can run the audit application up to 365 days behind the billing application.

 ## Kinesis data Firehose